What’s in the bill to reopen the federal government?

 Federal workers

 The legislation also guarantees retroactive pay for the roughly 1.4 million federal workers who were furloughed or worked without pay during the shutdown.
-Many have missed two full paychecks, as well as a partial one.
+Many missed two full paychecks, as well as a partial one, though they should receive their back pay in coming days.

 Though President Donald Trump signed a bill during the 2018-2019 impasse that ensured federal workers would get back pay, the administration called into question whether furloughed employees would be compensated when this shutdown ended.